 Patients who don't respond to these treatments may need a surgical procedure called fundoplication.
 This is a procedure that wraps the upper part of the stomach (fundus) around the oesophagus to prevent acids backing up.

 You can also relieve GORD and LPR, and help prevent laryngospasm, by following these lifestyle tips:

 - Avoid common heartburn triggers such as fruit and fruit juices, caffeine, fatty foods and peppermint.

-- Eat smaller meals, and stop eating two to three hours before bedtime.
+- Eat smaller meals, and stop eating at least three hours before bedtime.

 - If you smoke, stop.
 Also limit alcohol consumption.